pluto/ronkathon/src/shamir/README.md

 ## Finite Field Considerations

-This implementation performs arithmetic in the finite field GF(PRIME), where:
+This implementation performs arithmetic in the finite field PlutoBaseField, where:

-  $PRIME = 2^{127} - 1  =170141183460469231731687303715884105727$
+  $PRIME =101$

-All arithmetic operations (addition, multiplication, inversion) are carried out modulo PRIME.
-It is vital that the secret is a u128 integer smaller than PRIME.
+All arithmetic operations (addition, multiplication, inversion) are carried out in the PlutoBaseField.
+It is vital that the secret is a integer smaller than PRIME.

 ## Module Capabilities